m8rex/rumbas/README.md

 The html input can be specified in two ways:
   - inline in the json,
-  - in a separate html file (Recommended for larger jsons)
+  - in a separate html file (Recommended for larger htmls)
-      - The value of the json field should then equal `file:<filename>` This is also possible for the description of functions
+      - The value of the json field should then equal `file:<path to filename in questions folder>` This is also possible for the description of functions

 Functions can be specified by just a filename: